Are you using spreadsheets to manage your patent portfolio?

 Here’s another view of how such a platform can allow you to browse through and compare different technology areas in your portfolio:

-An ideal system should allow to give you a holistic view of your entire portfolio, navigate and dive deeper into it through simple clicks, and reach the relevant information in no more than a few minutes.
+An ideal system should allow you to give you a holistic view of your entire portfolio, navigate and dive deeper into it through simple clicks, and reach the relevant information in no more than a few minutes.

 You Can Find Patents to Prune Within Minutes

-Ideally, all this information should be available right at your mouse click, instead of hidden behind filters and numbers of traditional tools.
-An ideal system should give you a holistic view of your entire portfolio, navigate, and dive deeper into it through simple clicks and reach the relevant information in no more than a few minutes.
+Ideally, all this information should be available right at your mouse click instead of hidden behind filters and numbers of traditional tools.
+An ideal system should give you a holistic view of your entire portfolio, navigate and dive deeper into it through simple clicks, and reach the relevant information in no more than a few minutes.

 Or, here’s another way to look at it: